urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 58. The Fisherman
-> **Target Words**: `accompany, bare, branch, breath, bridge, cast, dare, electronic, inn, net, philosophy, pot, seed, sharp, sort, subtract, tight, virtual, weigh, whisper`
+> `accompany, bare, branch, breath, bridge, cast, dare, electronic, inn, net, philosophy, pot, seed, sharp, sort, subtract, tight, virtual, weigh, whisper`

 Every day, a fisherman sat on a bridge.
 He ate apples and spit the seeds into the water.
 He had a simple way to catch fish.
 He cut a branch off of a tree and tied a line to it.
 He put a sharp hook on it and made a tight knot.
 Then he whispered, “Come here fish.”
 Like magic, the fish bit the hook.
 He put them in a big net and took them home to make big pots of fish soup from them.